Peperomia verticillata Red Log Care Indoors and Common Problems with Solutions

 Peperomia verticillata Problems

-Red Log Plant (Peperomia verticillata) growing problems include dropping leaves, brown and crispy leaves, dry and crispy leaves, disease and pests among others.
-Read on for more on these problems, their remedies and solutions.
+Red Log Plant (Peperomia verticillata) growing problems include dropping leaves, drooping leaves, brown and crispy leaves, dry and crispy leaves, disease and pests among others.
+Keep reading for more on these problems, their remedies and solutions.

-Red Log Plant is easy to grow indoors but may lose its leaves due to many varied raesons which have to do with the growing conditions.
+Peperomia verticillata Red Log may lose its leaves due to many varied reasons which have to do with the growing conditions.
+These may be overwatering, underwatering, wrong temperature, low humidity, poor lighting, pests, diseases among others.

 Pests

-Red Log Plant pests is prone to scale insects, whiteflies, mealy bugs and spider mites.
+Peperomia Red Log is prone to scale insects, whiteflies, spidermites and mealybugs.
 Isolate the affected plant to prevent spread to other plants.
+Treat it with neem oil or insecticidal soap to get rid of the pests.
+Ensure to follow the manufacturer's instructions on the label.

 Brown leaf tips and edges

-Brown leaf tips and edges in Red Log Plant are due to sudden drop in temperature from cold draughts.
+Brown leaf tips and edges in Peperomia Red Log Plant are due to sudden drop in temperature from cold drafts.
+Remove all the damaged leaves.
+Keep the plant away from cold drafts from windy doors and windows to maintain average temperature of 15-260C.
+Check out this guide on understanding temperature for houseplants.

 Dry, crispy leaves